trimcore/scada/doc/cfg.md

 # ∆ SCADA SYSTEM - Configuration (.cfg) file syntax

-The purpose of .cfg files is to pre-create [Directory](directory.md) levels and named Cells, that are, upon initialization of the software and loaded modules, used to actually initialize ty system and solution it is modeling.
+The purpose of .cfg files is to pre-create [Directory](directory.md) levels and named Cells, that are, upon initialization of the software and loaded modules, used to actually initialize the system and solutions it is modeling.
 After the configuration is loaded, the system is [bootstrapped](boot.md).

 First configuration file loaded is **SCADA.cfg** which may reference other files.

+## General

-The order of appearance of particular entries is mostly irrelevant.
+The order of appearance of particular entries is mostly irrelevant, except for direct dependencies and expressions.
 If multiple definitions of a named Cell are present, the last Cell retains the name; the former ones can be accessed by Cell ID.
 If Directory path is stated repeatedly, the defined content is merged together.

-## General
 Each directive or definition must appear on a separate line.

 ### Comments and strings